What is a Call Center? How They Work and Common Technology

 5. Omnichannel integration

 It refers to the seamless connection of various customer interaction channels, such as phone, email, chat, and social media.
-This technology allows customers to switch between channels without losing context, ensuring a smooth and consistent experience.

 For call centers, it enables agents to access complete customer histories, improving service quality and response times.